christopherhanke/scrycli/README.md

 I want to have a CLI where I can search for card names and get all cards back that match the given information.

 ## TODO
+ - work on a timer to refrain from too many requests

 # Glossar
 > MtG = Magic the Gathering